 To continue to learn more about the communities you serve, read picture and Young Adult Literature books that focus on the communities you serve with narrators from the communities.
 Those books can be become windows for you to learn the mindset of characters in the communities.
 As you learn more, those windows you are looking out of become doors for you as open them to build opportunities for your students.
 Read more about providing windows for students here.

 Another way to develop more empathy for your English Learners is to learn another language yourself- you don’t know one already.
 You can use an app like Duolingo to help you.
 Feel the struggle that the students you serve feel.
 It will really make you think twice about giving them the 30 minute pull out lessons daily.
 You’ll see the why behind language support and using ELL strategies in all classrooms in your school or district.
+Read more about developing empathy for your language learners here.

 Advocate For Us